Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 The volcanic Solomon Islands in the southwest Pacific Ocean are part of an intra-oceanic island arc system extending south to Vanuatu, southwest of the present-day North Fiji basin and northeast of the New Hebrides basin.

-The arc lies along the northeastern side of the collision boundary of the Pacific tectonic plate and the Indo-Australian plate with the former subducting beneath the latter from the Cretaceous to the present day.
-The islands have a mix of origins.
-Volcanoes above hotspots in the mantle include the islands of Malaita, Ulawa, and northern Santa Isabel.
-The surface expression of a mid oceanic ridge include the islands of Choiseul and Guadalcanal.
+The arc lies along the northeastern side of the collision boundary of the Pacific tectonic plate and the Indo-Australian plate.
+The former has been subducting beneath the latter since the Cretaceous and is still active.

 The islands have a mix of origins.
 The islands of Malaita, Ulawa, and northern Santa Isabel are volcanoes above hotspots in the mantle.
 The islands of Choiseul and Guadalcanal are the surface expression of a mid- oceanic ridge.

 The oblique collision between the Pacific and Australian plates has resulted in the formation of complex intra- and back-arc basins.
 Two stages of arc growth have occurred.
 The first ran from the Eocene to Early Miocene, the second from the Late Miocene to the present day.